Also Known asAmerican corn, yellow corn kernels, sweet corn

 Crushed sweet corn kernels

 Sweet Corn Kernels can be crushed as required, partially or fully using a grinder.
 Crushed sweet corn kernels can be used for soups or stuffing.

-How to Select Sweet Corn kernels Sweet corn is ready to pick when the kernels become plump and glossy; the best way to gauge ripeness is to taste a sample.
+Sweet corn is ready to pick when the kernels become plump and glossy; the best way to gauge ripeness is to taste a sample.
 Buy corn as fresh as possible.
 Don't buy corn that feels hot to the touch since such exposure to heat may cause deterioration.
 Inspect the ears when possible; by peeling back some of the husk.
 Look for evenly spaced, tight rows and slightly plump kernels.
 Reject ears with enlarged or shriveled kernels and missing rows.
 The silk should be dry but not brittle.
 Stems should be light green and moist rather than yellowed and dry.
 Husks should be grassy green and tender.
 Inspect the outer husk and for holes and other evidence of worms.

-Culinary Uses of Sweet Corn kernels • Grilled corn, served hot, with butter or margarine, tastes yummy, but grilled corn seasoned with cumin, chili powder and a light slather of sour cream tastes great, too.
+• Grilled corn, served hot, with butter or margarine, tastes yummy, but grilled corn seasoned with cumin, chili powder and a light slather of sour cream tastes great, too.

 • Toss together a corn salsa with grilled corn (cut off the kernels after grilling), diced tomatoes, red onions, and roasted red peppers.
 Season with minced jalapeño and garlic and plenty of chopped coriander/parsley.
 Moisten with olive oil and fresh lime juice.

 • Stir fresh corn kernels into cornbread or corn muffins to punch up the corn flavor.